MordantWastrel/cf_swarm/part3-choosinginfrastructure/1-choosing-a-cloud-infrastructure-provider.md

 3. **Provider-level Firewall**.
 While we will make use of OS-level firewalls, we have less to worry about if we can also apply templates defined at the provider level to our VMs.
 4. **Private Networking**.
 We can set up an internal VPN or firewall rules to enable our hosts to communicate with one another, but much like a provider-level Firewall, it will save us some time and complexity if it's already done for us.
 5. **Load Balancing**.
 Even if you're not yet concerned with scaling to handle heavy load, a provider that offers automated balancing between VMs will make this a trivial task when the time comes.
+6. **Object Storage**.
+While we'll want to keep our databases and web site media on block storage, object storage is great for storing anything that doesn't need the low latency of an enterprise application.
+Amazon's S3 is the most common example.

 ## Contenders: DigitalOcean, Vultr, Amazon, Or Anything Else